What You Need to Know About Alzheimer's Disease

 wooden table with a photo album and polaroid photographs

-Alzheimer’s disease is a progressive brain disorder that affects memory, behavior and thinking abilities.
-It’s the leading cause of dementia, or a decline of cognitive function that interferes with daily activities.
+Alzheimer’s disease is a progressive brain disorder that affects memory, behavior, and thinking abilities.
+It’s the leading cause of dementia, which is a decline of cognitive function that interferes with daily activities.

-Symptoms of Alzheimer's typically appear after age 60 and the risk of developing it double every five years after age 65.
+Symptoms of Alzheimer's typically appear after age 60 and the number of people living with the disease doubles every five years beyond age 65.

-Scientists are still learning about the causes of Alzheimer’s, but it involves the buildup of abnormal protein clumps, called “plaques” and “tangles,” in the brain.
-The exact role of plaques and tangles is still being studied, but experts believe they keep brain cells from communicating with each other and may eventually cause cell death.
+Whle scientists are still learning about the causes of Alzheimer’s, it basically involves the buildup of abnormal protein clumps, called “plaques” and “tangles,” in the brain.
+It is believed that these structures prevent brain cells from communicating with each other and may eventually cause the death of cells.

 Alzheimer's symptoms